devdeliw/website/content/posts/memory.md

 All working memory in a computer is built on one of two forms of Random Access Memory (RAM):
 **Static** RAM (SRAM)  and **Dynamic** RAM (DRAM).
-Let's discuss why there exists two forms at all, understand how they work, and their read/write speeds.
+Let's discuss why there are two forms at all, understand how they work, and their read/write speeds.

 ### SRAM